minh0620tran/L1-RNA-Seq-pipeline/README.md

 ### Steps

-Quality Control: Uses FastQC and Trimmomatic for read quality assessment and preprocessing.
+Quality Control: Uses fastqc and fastp for read quality assessment and preprocessing.

-Alignment: Bowtie1 with unique alignment settings to stringently map reads to LINE-1 sequences.
+Alignment: Bowtie1 with unique alignment settings to stringently map reads to reference genome.

 Post-Alignment Processing: Includes samtools for sorting, filtering, and indexing.